reef-technologies/cookiecutter-rt-django/README.md

 License
 -------
-This project is licensed under the terms of the [MIT License](/LICENSE)
+This project is licensed under the terms of the [BSD-3 License](/LICENSE)